JCherryA050/real_estate_analysis/README.md

 ## Business Problem

 Blue Sky Realty is a large real estate agency that helps homeowners buy/sell homes.
 Blue Sky has a large presence on the west coast, primarily in California and Oregon.
 However, they still have not expanded to Washington, until now.
-This will be there first office in Washington and their knowledge of what drives home prices is limited.
+This will be there first office in Washington and there knowledge of what drives home prices is limited.
 They will be starting in King County.
-Since they are new to King County, they have requested our assistance.
+Since they are new to King County, they have requested our assistance to find out what feature in a home increase the sell price in the county.
 Through our analysis, we are going to provide recommendations to Blue Sky based on the following:

 - Where to sell a home based on recent trends
-- Which features of the home will drive the sale price of your clients home
+- Whether to renovate and what kinds of renovations are best
+- What time of the year is best to sell homes

 ## Data Understanding